Arbutus Biopharma Gets Green Light for Phase 1a/1b Clinical Trial | INN

 Arbutus Biopharma (NASDAQ:ABUS) has been given the go ahead to start its Phase 1a/1b clinical trial of one of its Hepatitis B virus (HBV) assets, AB-729, the company announced on Thursday (June 20).

-While no timeline as to when the trial is anticipated to begin has been given, Dr. Gaston Picchio, chief development officer at Arbutus Biopharma, said that it will “initiate shortly.”
+While no date has been given, Dr. Gaston Picchio, chief development officer at Arbutus Biopharma, said that it will “initiate shortly.”

-According to the company, AB-729 is projected to be given once a month and aims to target hepatocytes in conjunction with Arbutus Biopharma’s conjugated N-acetylgalactosamine (GalNAc) delivery technology.

-“The combination of AB-729 and AB-506, our oral capsid inhibitor, has the potential to result in more profound inhibition of HBV replication in conjunction with a reduction in (hepatitis B surface antigen) HBsAg levels, thus enabling a reawakening of the patient’s immune system,” Picchio said.
+“The combination of AB-729 and AB-506 (…) has the potential to result in more profound inhibition of HBV replication in conjunction with a reduction in (hepatitis B surface antigen) HBsAg levels, thus enabling a reawakening of the patient’s immune system,” Picchio said.

 According to the World Health Organization (WHO), roughly 257 million people worldwide live with HBV.
-HBV is an infection that attacks the liver, resulting in acute and chronic diseases.
+It is an infection that attacks the liver, and can occur in an acute or chronic form.
 The organization’s most recent statistics show that there were 887,000 HBV-related deaths in 2015 alone, mostly due to cirrhosis and hepatocellular carcinoma.

 In terms of the overarching hepatitis therapeutics market, Grand View Research estimated that the industry was worth US$16.6 billion in 2016 and was projected to grow at a compound annual growth rate of 2.7 percent between 2018 and 2025.
 A Global Data report specific to HBV projects that the HBV market alone will be worth US$3 billion by 2024.